FRC1257/robotics-training/docs/frc/1-Basics/8-Elevator.md

 }
 ```

-For our update function, we once again look at which state, or "mode," that we are in.
+For our update function, we once again look at which state, or "mode", that we are in.
 Here, we only have one state, `MANUAL` for manual control.
 During this manual control state, we want to look at the current `speed` variable and set our motor's speed value to that.

-The reason the speed is not set for the `elevatorFollowerMotor` is because it already followes what the `elevatorMotor` does so that line of code would be redundant.
+The reason the speed is not set for the `elevatorFollowerMotor` is because it already follows what the `elevatorMotor` does so that line of code would be redundant.

 ### Shuffle Board Functions